vojta19/frontendui/packages/_template/src/_Template/WhatToDo.md

 ## Adapt to new type
 - in Link.jsx file (see subdir ./components/) change LinkURI
 - in Link.jsx file change registerLink('YourGQLModel)
-- use http://localhost:8001/doc and graphiql at http://localhost:8001/gql to get queries and update AsyncActions, fragments, etc. in directory Queries
+- use http://localhost:8001/doc to get queries and update AsyncActions, fragments, etc. in directory Queries
   - readById
   - readPage
   - mutations (CUD)